 Can we use your information for marketing our products and services?

 We may use or disclose your personal information to let you know about other products or services we or a third party service that may be of interest to you.

-We will always let you know that you can opt out from receiving marketing offers.
+We will always let you know that you can opt out of receiving marketing offers.

 Yes, You Can Opt-Out

 You can let us know at any time if you no longer wish to receive direct marketing offers from us.
 We will process your request as soon as practicable.